garbados/jepsen-couchdb/readme.md

 ## Dissed her and dismissed her: Breaking the Cluster

 Back to testing: let's blow up a node.
-Run `make clean && make build && python test.py simple direct` again, but kill  the n1 node as writing begins.
+Run `python test.py simple direct` again, but kill  the n1 node as writing begins.
 (CTRL-C should do the trick) You should get results like this:

-    python reset.py
     Reset.
-    python sync.py
     Synced.
     100 writes total.
     100 writes acknowledged.